martineiribarren/Deep-Learning-for-Music-Processing/README.md

 ## Contributing

-This repository is primarily a personal portfolio.
-However, feedback, suggestions, or bug reports are welcome.
+This repository serves as my personal portfolio.
+Feedback, suggestions, and bug reports are really welcome.
+Feel free to open an issue or submit a pull request!